hyosung11/Launch-School/Courses/JS129/study_guide6_20220328.md

 #### 1.3.2 Prototypes

+A prototype is an object from which other objects inherit properties and methods.
+In JavaScript this is done with the `[[Prototype]]` property ("internal prototype property").

 Every function has a `prototype` property that points to an object that contains a `constructor` property.
 The `constructor` property points back to the function itself.
 Thus, if `Kumquat` is a constructor function, then `Kumquat.prototype.constructor === Kumquat`.

 If the function is used as a constructor, the returned object's `[[Prototype]]` will reference the constructor's `prototype` property.
 That lets us set properties on the constructor's prototype object so that all objects created by the constructor will share them.
 We call this the **pseudo-classical** pattern of object creation.